-- Make sure the computer is turned on and press the eject button on the drive. - ☐ Click Start, and select My Computer.
-Right-click the optical disc drive and select Eject. - Make sure the computer is not in Standby or Hibernate mode. - Make sure that the power profile you are using is not Ultimate Battery Life.
-Please use AC Power (when using AC power) or Maximum Battery Life (when running on batteries). - ☐ If this does not work, try the following: When the computer is OFF, open the tray by inserting a sharp, pointed object (for example a paperclip) into the hole next to the eject button.
+- □ Make sure the computer is turned on and press the eject button on the drive. - Click Start, and select My Computer.
+Right-click the optical disc drive and select Eject. - A Make sure the computer is not in Standby or Hibernate mode. - If this does not work, try the following: When the computer is OFF, open the tray by inserting a sharp, pointed object (for example a paperclip) into the hole next to the eject button.